edgardovbak/sn_avatar_editor/readme.md

 Detect new added image

 ## handleSave
-Save modifycations and send file with image to another component
+Save modifications and send file with image to another component